Cochlear Implants

 Patient and Family

-The patient and/or their family may provide information on
+The patient and/or their family/caregivers/care partners may provide information on

-• current concerns about the patient's listening, communication, and/or academic/vocational/functional skills;
+• concerns about the patient’s listening, communication, and/or academic, vocational, and/or functional skills;

 • the impact of the patient’s communication difficulties on frequent communication partners;